commonlyjs/commonly/README.md

 Overview
 ---------
+> Not everything is implemented yet.
+See what's done and what's next [here](#roadmap).
 ### Why Commonly?
-I have found a lot of libraries which try to fill the missing pieces in a standard JavaScript API, but I have never found any that would be fitting in every project I had or had not any annoyances I could live with.
+I have found a lot of libraries which try to fill the missing pieces in a standard JavaScript API, but I have never found any that would be fitting in every project I had or had not any annoyances with.

 NOTES:
 ```